 By testing your home for radon and installing the appropriate radon mitigation equipment, you are ensuring that your family stays safe and healthy while avoiding the serious consequences of radon poisoning.
-But, if this is your first time purchasing a radon mitigation system, you are likely wondering: “What is the cost of a radon mitigation system?”
-We’re here to help you understand the total cost so that when you contract someone for radon mitigation installation, you’ll know what to expect to pay for their services – and if you’re getting an awesome deal.
+However, if this is your first time installing a radon mitigation system, you are likely wondering: “What is the cost of a radon mitigation system?”
+We’re here to help you understand the total cost so that when you contract someone for radon mitigation installation you’ll know what to expect to pay for their services – and whether you’re getting a fair price or not.

-According to the National Radon Program Services of Kansas State University, the cost of a mitigation system usually ranges from $850 to $1500, with the average sitting at about $1200.
+According to the National Radon Program Services of Kansas State University, the cost of a mitigation system usually ranges from $1100 to $1500, with the average sitting at about $1200.
 However, some companies estimate that mitigation systems can cost $1600, or even more if the placement options are limited and custom work is necessary.
 Many companies also charge an extra fee ($100 or so) for a finished (a pipe that runs through a finished basement), or a garage exit.
 Fan upgrades can also cost the homeowner additional money ($100-$300)

 So what is the cost of a radon mitigation system?
-With the above figures in mind, you can expect to pay anywhere from $1000 to $2100 for initial radon testing and radon mitigation system installation combined, unless extensive additional labor is required in order to maintain the aesthetics of your home.
+With the above figures in mind, you can expect to pay anywhere from $1000 to $2100 for initial radon testing and radon mitigation system installation combined.

 Total Costs: $1000 – $2100

 The Fan.
-The main part on your radon mitigation system that is apt to go out is the fan.
+The main part of your radon mitigation system that is apt to go out is the fan.
 While many fans come with a warranty, most only extend to a maximum of five years.
-The fan can certainly last for longer than that, but in the worst case, you’d be spending anywhere from $150 to $300 on a new fan (with a new 5-year warranty) costs $350 which includes the installation.
+The fans have a life expectancy of 10-15 years, so once the warranty is up a new fan (with a new 5-year warranty) costs $350 which includes the installation.

-Radon test costs typically range from $100-$200, although you can find some companies (like us) who provide initial radon test kits and follow up radon test kits for free.
-However, you must also remember that a radon test isn’t just a one and done deal – you should also test annually, or at least every other year, in order to ensure that your radon mitigation system is functioning well.
-So plan to spend $100-200 every year or so to have a radon test performed on your home.
-If you choose to purchase a kit and mail in the results yourself, check out Kansas State University’s radon test kit page, where you can purchase discounted test kits.
+Radon test costs typically range from $25-$200.
+However, you must also remember that a radon test isn’t just a one and done deal – you should also test annually, or at least every other year, in order to ensure that your radon mitigation system is functioning well, or if you haven’t needed a mitigation system in place you’ll want to make sure your levels have not increased over time.

 Keep in mind that a townhouse or condominium will typically also require HOA approval, which could be another step that slows down the process of getting a radon mitigation system installed.

 American Radon, LLC as a company was started with the mission to fill the void the market so desperately needed; an honest company who would affordable radon mitigation systems to all Coloradans.
 How are we different?
-First, our standard sub-slab radon mitigation system cost is $850 out the door.
+First, our standard sub-slab radon mitigation system cost is $1100 out the door.
 No hidden taxes.
 No hidden fees.
-We offer free radon test kits (results included) to all of our customers, meaning you can skip that initial $100 to $200 testing fee.
-We also do not charge any additional fee for a finished exit on your sub-slab mitigation installation (so knock off another $100).
-Oh, and did we mention that our starting price is a flat $850?
+And unless we need to do a core drill, there is no additional fee for a finished exit sub-slab mitigation installation (so knock off another $100).
+Oh, and did we mention that our starting price is a flat $1100?
 Not only are we charging you less initially, but we don’t have any last minute hidden fees.

 At American Radon, LLC. we have your best interests in mind at all times.
-Call us today to schedule your initial appointment for radon mitigation in Denver, radon mitigation in Aurora, or anywhere in Colorado.
+Call us today for radon mitigation in Denver, radon mitigation in Aurora, or anywhere in Colorado.